In-Ground FencingFreedom to Run. Just Only so Far.

-Installing an in-ground fence is an easy weekend project.
+Installing an In-Ground Fence™ system is an easy weekend project.

 - Plan your layout

-- Train your dog in short sessions during the next two weeks
+- Train your dog in short sessions during the next 2 weeks

 Skills and tools required: Installation involves simple handiwork with basic yard tools.
 You’ll be burying wire at a very shallow depth, possibly splicing wire, and patching the surface along the perimeter.